Role management in the Console

 Existing users via group

 Users inherit all roles from the groups they belong to.
 Managing user roles via groups streamlines permission granting because it allows you to add roles to multiple users at once.
-It also helps apply governance standards by controling permissions via groups of users.
+It also helps apply governance standards by controlling permissions via groups of users.

 Assign content roles to users